msank00/msank00.github.io/_posts/2019-07-05-blog_101_ML_Concepts_Part_2.md

 # Boosting algorithms

+- For more on boosting algorithm, check here at [notion/scribe-ml](https://www.notion.so/Machine-Learning-Concepts-Part-3-be52c7a69c78458ea6f3ba822b25b486)

 The term `Boosting` refers to a family of algorithms which **boosts** (i.e converts) weak learner to strong learners.

 1. :sparkle: **AdaBoost (Adaptive Boosting)**